dywisor/fischstaebchen/README.rst

 nousrmount
    Specifies that */init* should not try to mount */newroot/usr*.
-   A hook should may take care of this instead.
+   A hook should then take care of this instead.

    Note that it is not necessary to specify this parameter when using hooks that mount */newroot/usr*.